 While I'm not sure you can actually substitute the magic of the flavor of the vanilla bean seeds, there are definitely a few things you can switch out if you don't have or can't get vanilla beans themselves.

-- Pure Madagascar Bourbon Vanilla Extract - Instead of a Madagascar Vanilla Bean, you can substitute 2 tablespoon Pure Vanilla Extract for a classic vanilla flavor.
+- Pure Madagascar Bourbon Vanilla Extract – Instead of a Madagascar Vanilla Bean, you can substitute 2 Tbsp Pure Vanilla Extract for a classic vanilla flavor.

 - Vanilla Bean Paste - If you want to go a step above extract, but can't do vanilla beans.
 Then definitely go for vanilla bean paste.
 You won't be sorry.